liyicheng215/cmml_ica2/README.md

 * **SingleR**: Employs correlation-based matching against reference datasets.
 * **scANVI**: Leverages a semi-supervised variational autoencoder framework for label transfer.

-Each script is configured to handle both cross-dataset and in-dataset evaluation scenarios.
+Script is configured to handle cross-dataset and in-dataset evaluation scenarios.

 ### Evaluation and Visualization